Search

 Jason Griffiths

-Griffiths, 35, emerged from a deep pool of applicants and immediately resurrected the Cardinal program.
-He guided Otterbein to a 19-3 record, including a 17-match winning streak to go undefeated in the Ohio Athletic Conference (OAC) to claim both the regular-season and tournament titles.
+The Englishman emerged from a deep pool of applicants in early 2017 and immediately guided Otterbein to a 19-3 record, featuring a whopping 17-match winning streak to sweep through the league.
 It was the program's first OAC trophy since 2003.

 Griffiths joined Otterbein after three-plus years as a Senior Director of Coaching at Classics Eagles Soccer Club in Columbus, where he managed 30 coaches and teams, implemented year-round training sessions for all age groups, coached “elite teams” at regional/national events and spearheaded travel, presentation and summer camp responsibilities.
 He also served as an assistant coach for Otterbein from 2013-15, specializing in training and recruiting.

-A native of Bracknell, England, Griffiths was a two-time all-conference and all-region selection at the University of Kentucky before being chosen by the New England Revolution with the 48th pick in the 2010 Major League Soccer SuperDraft.
+A native of Bracknell, England, Griffiths was a 2x all-conference and all-region selection at the University of Kentucky before being chosen by the New England Revolution with the 48th pick in the 2010 Major League Soccer SuperDraft.
 He played one professional season before suffering a tough injury and retiring.

 In addition to his experience at Classics Eagles, Griffiths briefly served as an assistant at Kentucky before moving to Ohio and beginning local stints with Locker Soccer Academy and Individual Fitness Solutions.
 Griffiths holds a United States Soccer Federation National “B” License along with his NSCAA level two goalkeeping certification.